USING THE POWER OF NATURE TO CLEAN THE OCEANS

 Sustainably powered and built to withstand the biggest storms, Mr. Trash Wheel uses a unique blend of solar and hydro power to pull hundreds of tons of trash out of the water each year.

-STEP 1: FUNNEL THE TRASH
+FUNNEL THE TRASH

 Using containment booms, trash flowing down the river is funneled into Mr. Trash Wheel’s gaping mouth.